Pattern Recognition | Introduction

 Example: my face vs my friend’s face.

-Pattern recognition is used to give human recognition intelligence to machine which is required in image processing.
+Pattern recognition is used to give human recognition intelligence to machines that are required in image processing.

 - Computer vision